fbpx

 1- A time for chores

-As a homeschooling, work-at-home mom, chores can be one of the items that get moved to the bottom of the to-do list.
+As a homeschooling, work-at-home mom, I know that chores can be one item that gets moved to the bottom of the to-do list.
 Educating my children and work deadlines can easily take precedence over household duties.

-By having chore time built into our days, tasks around the house will be more likely to get done.
-My children have tasks that they are assigned for two week blocks and they need to attend to those duties on a daily basis.
+By building chore time into our days, tasks around the house will be more likely to get done.
+My children are assigned tasks for two-week blocks, and they need to attend to those duties on a daily basis.
 If you want more ideas for how I motivate my children to help clean the house, check out this post: 5 Tips to Get Your Children Cleaning.

 2- The three R’s (reading, writing, and arithmetic) + my two extra R’s (reflection and rest)

-The essentials of homeschool are reading, writing, and arithmetic.
-Regardless of what’s going on around you… these skills should be practiced on a daily basis.
-Get creative too!
-If you don’t want to focus on math on a particular day, then do a cooking activity instead (and make your children double the recipe)!
+The essentials of homeschooling are reading, writing, and arithmetic.
+Regardless of what’s going on around you… these skills should be practiced daily.
+Get creative, too!
+If you don’t want to focus on math on a particular day, do a cooking activity instead (and make your children double the recipe)!

 With reflection, I would encourage you to set aside five to ten minutes daily to reflect on your children’s development and your homeschool.
 I use my Deluxe Homeschool Planner to help me document and organize my thoughts!

-Rest is also an important component in the day.
-I’m not just talking about bedtime either!
-I equate rest time to a quiet/alone time for me (and my children).
-The time we spent apart and independent of one another is just as important as the time we spend together.
+Rest is also an important component of the day.
+I’m not just talking about bedtime, either!
+I equate rest time to quiet/alone time for me (and my children).
+The time we spend apart and independent of one another is just as important as the time we spend together.

 3- Connecting times (without a lesson attached to it)

-I truly believe in the importance of connecting with your children (outside of teaching times).
-Connecting with your children allows you the opportunity to get to know them as individuals and establishes a relationship of trust.
+I genuinely believe in connecting with your children (outside of teaching times).
+Connecting with your children allows you to get to know them as individuals and establishes a relationship of trust.

-Connecting times include activities such as talking over tea, dates with your kids, dance parties, karaoke, family board game nights, etc.
+Connecting times include activities such as talking over tea, dates with your kids, dance parties, karaoke, and family board game nights.

 5- Outdoor time